Figures and statistics

 Numbers related to research aim

 Research with most other animal species, in contrast, is aimed at acquiring knowledge about the welfare of the animals.
-This is true, for example, for all experiments conducted using cattle, horses or cats in the context of research during the period 2014-2024.
-In the case of dogs this is true for 99.64% of experiments conducted over the same period; since 2019 this is 100%.
+This is true, for example, for all experiments conducted using cattle, horses, dogs or cats in the context of research.

 In the context of training, experiments are also often indirectly focused on animal welfare.
 This applies to mammals in particular.
-When veterinary students practice skills for palpation and handling of horses, this is also reported as animal experiments.
+When veterinary students practice skills for palpation and handling of horses, this is also reported as animal experiments – even though one would not necessarily consider this an ‘animal experiment’.
 These activities are therefore also assessed by the Ethics Committee, and are included in the annual figures as well.
 You can read more about the use of laboratory animals in the context of training.

 Degrees of severity